mhaack/mh-site/src/posts/2025-07-05-charge-your-ev-with-solar-surplus-a-step-by-step-introduction-to-evcc-setup.md

 <github-badge repo="evcc-io/evcc" ></github-badge>

 As they don't receive any external funding from vendors, the developers have chosen a community-funding-based approach to maintain the software.
 To use some of the commercial EV charger devices, you will need a sponsoring token.
 See the [sponsorship documentation](https://docs.evcc.io/en/docs/sponsorship) for more details.
-If you are not yet sure whether evcc is right for you, don't worry — you can also get a trial token and test whether all your hardware works together properly.
+If you're not sure whether EVCC is right for you yet, don't worry!
+You can also get a trial token to test whether all your hardware works together properly.

 ## Understanding the Charging Modes